-- The Effective Radiated Power is converted to Effective Isotropic radiated Power (EIRP(dBm) = ERP(dBm) + 2.15dB).
-For the KCNS transmitter the EIRP (dBm) is 92.5dBm. - The Electric field at a distance of 1m from the transmitter is calculated as $E{1m}(dBu) = 104.8 + EIRP(dBm)$, which is 197.3dBu for the KCNS transmitter. - The required path loss is calculated as $RPL(dB) = E{1m} E{r_p}$ which turns out to be 156.3dB for KCNS. - The ITU-R recommendations are used to determine the maximum distance (beyond 1m) at which the path loss is less than (or equal to) RPL for 50% of the locations, 90% of the time.
-(The ITU-R recommendations provide a mechanism to extrapolate the tables for different distances, heights and frequency [5]).
+$E{1m} - E{r_p}$ which turns out to be 156.3dB for KCNS. • The ITU-R recommendations are used to determine the

+• The TTO-R recommendations are used to determine the maximum distance (beyond 1m) at which the path loss is less than (or equal to) RPL for 50% of the locations, 90% of the time.
+(The ITU-R recommendations provide a mechanism to extrapolate the tables for different distances, heights and frequency [4]).